davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 ## Retry Mechanism

-When the relying party is a client, it may choose not to send its full trust anchor identifier list due to fingerprinting risks (see {{privacy-considerations}}), or because the list is too large.
+When the relying party is a client, it may choose not to send its full trust anchor ID list due to fingerprinting risks (see {{privacy-considerations}}), or because the list is too large.
 The client MAY send a subset of supported trust anchors, or an empty list.
 This subset may be determined by, possibly outdated, prior knowledge about the server, such as {{dns-service-parameter}} or past connections.

 To accommodate this, when receiving a ClientHello with `trust_anchors`, the server collects all candidate certification paths which:

-* Have a trust anchor identifier, and
+* Have a trust anchor ID, and
 * Satisfy the conditions in {{Section 4.4.2.2 of RFC8446}}, with the exception of `certification_authorities`, and any future extensions that play a similar role

-If this collection is non-empty, the server sends a `trust_anchors` extension in EncryptedExtensions, containing the corresponding trust anchor identifiers in preference order.
+If this collection is non-empty, the server sends a `trust_anchors` extension in EncryptedExtensions, containing the corresponding trust anchor IDs in preference order.

 When a client sends a subset or empty list in `trust_anchors`, it SHOULD implement the following retry mechanism:

-If the client receives either a connection error or an untrusted certificate, the client looks in server's EncryptedExtensions for a trust anchor identifier that it trusts.
+If the client receives either a connection error or an untrusted certificate, the client looks in server's EncryptedExtensions for a trust anchor ID that it trusts.
 If there are multiple, it selects an option based on the server's preference order and its local preferences.
-It then makes a new connection to the same endpoint, sending only the selected trust anchor identifier in the ClientHello `trust_anchors` extension.
+It then makes a new connection to the same endpoint, sending only the selected trust anchor ID in the ClientHello `trust_anchors` extension.
 If the EncryptedExtensions had no `trust_anchor` extension, or no match was found, the client returns the error to the application.

 Clients SHOULD retry at most once per connection attempt.